 Accessibility to Different Methods

 I offer very specific specialty services, and an online approach has allowed people to access these services that may not be available closer to them.
 It also allows me to refer people to a specialty provider who may not be close by but whom the client could benefit from seeing.
-This is also a good possibility for group treatment which tends to be specific.
+This is also a good possibility for group treatment, which tends to be specific.
 I offer fear of flying groups and public speaking anxiety groups that people can join nationwide.

 Convenience and Virtual Psychotherapy

 Clients can engage in virtual therapy from the comfort of their own homes, reducing the need for travel and making it more convenient for those with busy schedules or young children.
 This is also helpful when the weather is poor.
-Many college students, for example, can now schedule sessions between classes, and working adults can do therapy on their lunch break.
+Many college students, for example, can now schedule sessions between classes, and working adults can attend on their lunch break.

 Virtual psychotherapy may be more cost-effective for both clients and therapists.
 It eliminates expenses associated with office space and travel, potentially making mental health services more affordable.
 You may find my rates lower than some equally qualified therapists who see people in person only.